 The aim of the risk management in the Group is to facilitate the achievement of the Group's goals, sustainable growth, long-term financial stability and to protect the Group from unidentified risks.
-The Bank has appointed a Risk Director (CRO) who is a member of the Bank's Management Board and whose responsibilities do not include the duties related to the activities under control.
+The Bank has appointed a Chief Risk Officer (CRO) who serves as a member of the Management Board.
+Importantly, the CRO's role is distinct and independent from operational activities to ensure unbiased risk oversight.
+To facilitate effective governance, the CRO maintains direct access to the Bank's Supervisory Board.
 The CRO has a direct access to the Bank's Supervisory Board.
 The Risk Committee, which is subordinated to the Bank's Supervisory Board, has been established in the Bank.
 The main task of the Risk Committee is to provide support to the Bank's Supervisory Board in relation to the monitoring of the Group's risk management system.
 The Risk Committee established by the Bank's Supervisory Board provides recommendations to the Bank's Management Board regarding improvements of the risk management system.
 Risk management function within the Group is controlled by an independent unit - the Risk Division.

-The main risks to which the Group is exposed are: credit risk, market risk, interest rate risk, liquidity risk, currency risk, operational risk and environmental and climate-related risk.
+The main risks to which the Group is exposed are: credit risk, market risk (including interest rate risk), liquidity risk, currency risk, operational risk and environmental and climate-related risk.
 For each of these risks the Group has approved risk management policies and other internal regulations defining key risk management principles and processes, functions and responsibilities of units, risk concentration limits, as well as control and reporting system.
 The Bank's Supervisory Board approves risk management policies and ensures the control of efficiency of the risk management system.
 The Bank's Management Board and CRO ensure implementation of the risk management policies and development of internal regulations for the management of each material risk within the Group.
 In order to assess and monitor material and complex risk exposures, the Bank's Management Board establishes risk committees.
 Members of risk committees represent various units of the Group to ensure the balance between the units responsible for risk monitoring and control and the units with business orientation.